mmisw/mmiorr-docs/docs/index.md

 **Welcome to ORR User Manual**

-!!! danger "Please note: Site under construction"
+!!! note "Please note"

-    Contents are being migrated from [the original site](https://marinemetadata.org/mmiorrusrman) and updated to reflect major developments in the new version (ORR v3).
+    Contents are being migrated from [the original site](https://marinemetadata.org/mmiorrusrman) and updated to reflect major changes in the new version (ORR v3).
     As of May 2017 most of the content has already being updated.
     Individual pages still under construction have a warning at the top.